Harshdev098/Research-Nexas/Contributing.md

    - docs: Documentation changes or fixes, fixing a typo, etc..
    - chore: Miscellaneous changes that do not match any of the above.

+# Creating Issues

+- Use a clear and descriptive title that convey about your issue.
+- While reporting an issue give references(links,path to file,screenshots) where you have found that issue or what problem or bug you are talking about
+- If reporting a UI feature problem screenshots or video of same is necessary
+- Want to add a feature be descriptive about the feature and where you want to add that feature

 Give a Star ⭐  if you like it,working and contributing with us ❤️.